travis-ci/docs-travis-ci-com/user/for-beginners.md

 More details are on our environments are available in our [CI Environment](/user/ci-environment/) documentation.

-Now that you've read the basics, head over to our [Getting Started](/user/getting-started/) guide for details on setting up your first build!
+Now that you've read the basics, head over to our [Tutorial](/user/tutorial/) for details on setting up your first build!